Drink Your Dinner: How Breweries Are Approaching Culinary Brewing | Draft

-Seeking out new flavors, brewers are digging into their pantries and refrigerators.
-Though you can add edibles to nearly any beer style (Ballast Point’s Habañero Sculpin IPA, Elysian’s Super Fuzz blood orange pale ale, Sam Adams’ beef-heart-fueled, Oktoberfest-inspired Burke in a Bottle), the most popular platforms are the stout and porter.
-Typically, brewers played up their roasty, cocoalike characteristics by incorporating coffee or chocolate.
+In a simpler brewing era, brewers mainly relied on hops, grain, water and yeast to create an endless range of ales and lagers.
+But for modern brewers, the power of four tends to bore.
+In search of new flavors, brewers have begun digging into the pantry and refrigerator.
+Though you can add edibles to nearly any beer style (Ballast Point’s Habañero Sculpin IPA, Elysian’s Super Fuzz blood orange pale ale, Sam Adams’ beef heart–fueled, Oktoberfest-inspired Burke in a Bottle), the most popular platforms are the stout and porter.
+Typically, brewers played up their roasty, cocoa-like characteristics by incorporating coffee or chocolate.
 Now they’re turning to bacon, peanut butter, pretzels and even oysters to devise dark beers as curious as they are curiously delicious.

 Previous